dbkazure/works/Ansible/Ansbile-roles/Readme.md

 ----------------------------------------------
 HOW TO RUN:
 --
-To run the playbook which will initiate the respective role.
+Run the playbook which will initiate the respective role.\
 $ ansible-playbook -i inventory/hosts playbooks/<playbook>.yml -K\
-Eg: To run User_group role(Role#1 in the list)\
+Eg: To run Service_check role(Role#1 in the list)\
 $ansible-playbook -i inventory/hosts playbooks/adhoc-tasks/service_check.yml -K